michaelhyi/distributed-message-queue/README.md

 - [ ] Split-Brain Problem
 - [ ] Write-Through -> High Latency
 - [ ] Synchronous Replication -> High Latency
-- [ ] Use Criterion Specific Memory Allocator

 ## Recommended Future Features
 These are features that would be great for this project that I do not intend to